-On each Adventurer camper (left and right) sidewall is the centre of gravity sticker.
-The center of gravity should be ahead of the rear axle to transfer more of the weight to the front of the truck.
+On each Adventurer camper (left and right) sidewall is the center of gravity label.
+The center of gravity should be within the manufacturer's COG load range of your truck (Usually found in your vehicle owner's manual).

-When packing your camper, store heavy gear first, keeping it on or near the camper floor.
-Place heavy objects or items far enough forward to keep the loaded camper's centre of gravity within the area recommended by the manufacturer.
+When packing your camper: Store heavy gear first, keeping it on or near the camper floor.
+Place heavy objects or items far enough forward to keep the loaded camper's center of gravity within the area recommended by the manufacturer.
 Store only light objects on high shelves.
 Distribute weight to obtain even side-to-side balance of the loaded vehicle.